-Helen supports Judith as the key point of contact for all our Church House offices issues.
-She works closely with the Property and Development Department on the HR side of supporting all our newly appointed parochial clergy under their Common Tenure arrangements.
+Helen supports Judith as the key point of contact for all our Church House office issues.
+She works closely with the Property and Development Team on the HR side of supporting all our newly appointed parochial clergy under their Common Tenure arrangements.

 About HR in the Diocese

 The key role for Human Resources for parishes is that we are here to support churches and PCCs in their responsibilities for employees and volunteers.
 This can include anything from recruitment, data protection, employment advice and guidance, to employee relations and employment laws.

 Together, Judith Knight and Alice Clark support our churches and PCCs with their employment related issues.
 These can include template policies, contracts, and general advice and guidance.
 Popular questions include issues such as: pensions, redundancy, payroll, data protection, health and safety, disciplinary, competency, sickness absence.

 - General HR recruitment advice and guidance

 - Advice and guidance for clergy and PCCs generally, and also where there are discussions taking place to employ/appoint a member of staff or volunteers: Clergy and Parish Handbook

 - Safer Recruitment when recruiting people working with children and vulnerable adults, including the DBS checking processes

 - Template documents for recruitment processes such as application forms, offer letters, interview questions, contracts of employment; advice on job descriptions, salaries, pensions, etc.